-An average, bespectacled Indian with a soft demeanour, Arvind Kejriwal, born in Siwani, Haryana on August 16, 1968, began his career with Tata Steel after graduating in mechanical engineering from IIT, Kharagpur, in 1989.
-This was not to hold his interest too long, for he left the same in 1992 to have a shot at the Indian Civil Services exam.
-Kejriwal successfully entered the Indian Revenue Services and began service in the New Delhi Income Tax Department.
+An average, bespectacled Indian with a soft demeanour, Arvind Kejriwal, born in Siwani, Haryana on August 16, 1968, began his career with Tata Steel after graduating in mechanical engineering from IIT, Kharagpur in 1989.
+This was not to hold his interest for too long as he left the same in 1992 to have a shot at the Indian Civil Services exam.
+Kejriwal successfully entered the Indian Revenue Services and began his career as a bureaucrat in the New Delhi Income Tax Department.

-Kejriwal soon married Sunita, an IRS officer herself; they now have a daughter and a son.
-Kejriwal is a vegetarian and likes watching Aamir Khan's movies and other comedies.
-He has also authored a book, Swaraj, that came out in 2012, in both English and Hindi.
+Arvind Kejriwal soon married Sunita, an IRS officer; they now have a daughter and a son.
+He has also authored a book Swaraj that came out in 2012, in both English and Hindi.

-In 2000, Kejriwal quit his IRS job and gave vent to the feelings of social activism and started an NGO, Parivartan, at Kaushambi, to take up social root causes against corruption, change in the field of education, and the public distribution system in India.
-Kejriwal strongly feels that political corruption is one root cause of corruption in the country as can be seen from the various scams involving political figures that have been exposed by the media.
+In 2000, Arvind Kejriwal quit his IRS job and gave vent to the feelings of social activism and started an NGO, Parivartan, in Kaushambi, Ghaziabad to fight against corruption and bring change in the field of education and the public distribution system in India.
+Kejriwal strongly feels that political corruption is the root cause of corruption in the country as can be seen from the various scams involving political figures that have been exposed by the media.
 In fact, Kejriwal used the RTI Act very effectively to expose deficiencies in the public services domain.

 New Chapter in Kejriwal’s Life

-As Hazare's movement began to lose steam over slow-progressing talks with other political parties, Arvind Kejriwal decided to rejuvenate it through the political route.
-This brought in major differences in opinions between Anna, who did not want to politicise the movement and Kejriwal, who thought otherwise.
-The two parted ways and in November 2012, the Aam Aadmi Party (AAP) came into existence.
+As Hazare’s movement began to lose steam over slow-progressing talks with other political parties, Arvind Kejriwal decided to rejuvenate it through the political route.
+This brought in major differences in opinion between Anna, who did not want to politicise the movement, and Kejriwal, who thought otherwise.
+The two parted ways and in November 2012, and the Aam Aadmi Party (AAP) came into existence.

-When Assembly elections concluded in Delhi in December 2013, nobody had imagined that the AAP would win 27 of the 70 seats.
-While the party was nowhere close to the required majority, the event was hailed as a mass transformation in which the common man had finally stood up to decades of corruption and exploitation.
+When the assembly elections concluded in Delhi in December 2013, nobody had imagined that the AAP would win 27 of the 70 seats.
+While the party was nowhere close to the required majority, the event was hailed as a mass transformation in which the common man had finally stood up against decades of corruption and exploitation.

-But fate had decided to enthrone Kejriwal.
-The Congress party extended support, asking the AAP to form the government.
-They did so, and Kejriwal became the seventh Chief Minister of Delhi.
-However, the government was not to last long, as the BJP and the Congress opposed some aspects of the Jan Lokpal Bill, leading to confrontation in the assembly.
+However, fate had decided to enthrone Kejriwal.
+The Congress party extended its support, asking AAP to form the government.
+They did so and Kejriwal became the seventh Chief Minister of Delhi.
+However, the government was not to last long as the BJP and the Congress opposed some aspects of the Jan Lokpal Bill, leading to confrontation in the assembly.

-14 February 2014 was the last day of the AAP government, as the opposition wouldn't let it table the Jan Lokpal Bill without getting it approved from the Centre first, which Kejriwal saw as unnecessary and a hurdle.
+February 14, 2014 was the last day of the AAP government, as the opposition wouldn’t let it table the Jan Lokpal Bill without getting it approved from the Centre first, which Kejriwal deemed unnecessary and a hurdle.